-Please note that by accepting a change of school assignment (COSA), the parent or guardian accepts responsibility to provide transportation.
+Please Note: By accepting a COSA, the parent or guardian must provide transportation.

 The transfer process begins in the home school, where parents may request an assignment change form and the Change of School Assignment Information Booklet that describes the process and provides useful information.

-Assignment change forms and the information booklets will be available in schools beginning the first week of February.
+Change of School Assignment (COSA) form and the information booklets will be available in schools the first week of February.
 Special programs that do not fall under the transfer guidelines are listed in the information booklet.
 Every effort will be made to notify parents of the assignment decision in May.
 Special education COSA requests for students receiving 15 or more hours of special education services will be decided after July 1.

-Montgomery County parents who wish to request a change in school assignment for their children from their home school may begin the process during transfer season, which is held from the first school day in February through the first school day in April.
+Montgomery County parents who wish to request a change in school assignment for their children from their home school may begin the process during transfer season, which is held from February 1 through April 1.